-Course Number and Title: ESL 036 Intermediate Grammar/Communication
+Course Number and Title: ESL 036 Intermediate ESL Grammar/Communication

 Some lecture hours may be completed in a laboratory setting.